hedongya/OCR/README.md

 # Model

 The neural network includes conv network,RNN(GRU) and CTC (Connectionist Temporal Classifier) as picture below shows.
 There are three conv modules,layer1,layer2,layer3, every module has two conv layers and a max_pool layer.
-[3,3] kernel and [1,1] stride are used behind every conv layers.
-[2,2] kernel and [2,2] stride are used by max_pool layer.
+[3,3] kernel and [1,1] strides are used behind every conv layers.
+[2,2] kernel and [2,2] strides are used by max_pool layer.
 What's more, **learning features** by different conv modules are outputted by tensorboard.<br><br>
  <img src="https://github.com/hedongya/OCR/blob/master/results/Graph.png" width = "600"><br>
  <br>
  <br>